China TV consumer show criticises Apple and Volkswagen

 The television show has named and shamed a number of prominent Western companies in the past, hitting the sales and stocks of its targets in a retail market that is forecast to be the world's largest in three years.

-Last year "3:15", one of the most widely watched in China, singled out fast food giant McDonald's Corp and French hypermarket chain Carrefour SA for food safety violations.
+Last year "3:15", one of the most widely watched shows in China, singled out fast-food giant McDonald's Corp (MCD.N) and French hypermarket chain Carrefour SA (CARR.PA) for food safety violations.

 The companies were forced to apologise and their shares slumped as China's army of half a billion microbloggers unleashed their anger online.

-U.S. retailer Wal-Mart Stores Inc. and Korea's Kunho Tire Co Inc have also previously been blasted by state TV on Consumer Rights Day.
+U.S. retailer Wal-Mart Stores Inc. (WMT.N) and Korea's Kunho Tire Co Inc (073240.KS) also have been blasted by state TV on Consumer Rights Day.

-Public concern about food safety, pollution and corporate corruption has intensified over the last few years, after state media exposed malpractice at local firms including web search engine Baidu Inc and milk producer Inner Mongolia Yili Industrial Group Co.
+Public concern about food safety, pollution and corporate corruption has intensified over the last few years, after state media exposed malpractice at local firms including web search engine Baidu Inc (BIDU.O) and milk producer Inner Mongolia Yili Industrial Group Co (600887.SS).

 "These TV exposes create the impression that you can't trust that brand," said Torsten Stocker, head of Greater China consumer practice at Monitor Deloitte.
 "If there's some smoke then maybe there's much bigger fire."